wandb/docs/docs/guides/registry/intro.md

 - Track an [artifact’s lineage](../model_registry/model-lineage.md) and audit the history of changes to production artifacts.
 - [Configure](./configure_registry.md) viewer, member, or admin access to a registry for all org users.
 - Quickly find or reference important artifacts with a unique identifier known as aliases.
+- Use [tags](./organize-with-tags) to label, group, and discover assets in your Registry.

 ## How it works